Kazakhstan in the Junior Eurovision Song Contest 2020

-Kazakhstan participated in the Junior Eurovision Song Contest 2020.
+Kazakhstan was represented at the Junior Eurovision Song Contest 2020.
 The Kazakh entrant for the 2020 contest in Warsaw, Poland was selected through a national selection, organised by the Kazakh broadcaster Khabar Agency (KA).
 The semi-final took place online between 24 and 31 August 2020, while the final took place on 26 September 2020.
 "Forever" performed by Karakat Bashanova was as the winner.

 Background

 Prior to the 2020 contest, Kazakhstan's highest placing in the contest was in 2019, when the song "Armanyńnan qalma" performed by Yerzhan Maxim placed 2nd with 227 points.